blazst/blazst/README.md

 - **Linting and Formatting:** ESLint, Prettier
 - **Deployment:** Cloudflare Pages

-**Note:** Specific details, features, and code examples can be discussed in more depth during an interview.
+**Note:** Specific details, features, and code examples can be discussed in more depth in person.